Two-field inflation from one complex scalar with symmetry breaking: Cosmic reheating

-The purple regions in Figure~\ref{Fig:Reheating} correspond to $u_\phi=0$, namely, the inflaton oscillates around the origin.
-In this case, the decay process may be ineffective if the RH neutrino mass is regarded as small.
-According to \eqref{eq:TS}, the SM sector is thermalized up to the temperature $T_S$ with $g_*=112$, at which the SM sector decouples from the thermal bath.
-Since the width \eqref{Formula:GammarohNN} is large enough, the RH neutrino sector is subsequently heated and reaches the temperature $T_N$,
+When the inflaton settles into the trivial vacuum $u_\phi=0$ after the inflationary expansion, it oscillates around the origin, and the decay process becomes inefficient if the RH neutrino mass is regarded as small.
+According to \eqref{eq:TS}, the SM sector is thermalized up to the temperature $T_S$ with $g_*=112$, at which it decouples from the thermal bath.
+Since the decay width \eqref{Formula:GammarohNN} is large enough, the RH neutrino sector is subsequently heated to the temperature

 with $g_*=5.25$.
-Here $T_N$ is defined by the Hubble time being equal to the width \eqref{Formula:GammarohNN}.
-(If $T_N<T_S$, the $N_i$ reheating era does not exist and the reheating temperature is given by $T_N$.) \ As soon as this reheating is over, $\rho$ is assumed to immediately roll down to the non-trivial vacuum, where the RH neutrinos are massive and the decay process becomes valid for heating the SM sector.
-If $T_N<T_D$, the SM sector is quickly thermalized, and otherwise, the SM thermalization occurs after the universe cools down to $T_D$.
-We then find the final reheating temperature $T_R$ for the SM sector is given by
+Here $T_N$ is defined by the condition that the Hubble time equals the decay width \eqref{Formula:GammarohNN}.
+(If $T_N<T_S$, the $N_i$ reheating phase does not occur, and the reheating temperature is given by $T_N$.)
+As soon as this reheating is over, $\rho$ is assumed to roll immediately to the nontrivial vacuum, where the RH neutrinos become massive and their decays heat the SM sector.
+If $T_N<T_D$, the SM sector is promptly thermalized; otherwise, the SM thermalization takes place when the universe cools down to $T_D$.
+The final reheating temperature $T_R$ of the SM sector is then expressed as